Dorćol: Buildings

 Since the late 1990s, Strahinjića Bana street became a "café-street", with dozens of bars, restaurants and cafés.
-Since then, it became favorite entertainment place of the emerging classes of Belgrade's nouveau riche and gold diggers, and the street has been sarcastically nicknamed "Silicone Valley" because it is frequent by many trophy women (allegedly sporting surgical implants) and their wealthy businessmen.
+Since then, it became favorite entertainment place of the emerging classes of Belgrade's nouveau riche and gold diggers, and the street has been sarcastically nicknamed "Silicone Valley" because it is frequented by many trophy women (allegedly sporting surgical implants) and their wealthy businessmen.
 It may be considered as the modern successor of the old Zerek Street which was full of kafanas at its heyday.